Feeling burned out on bedside nursing?

 Nurse Fern considers this role an introvert position as most of your day is spent deep in chart reviews.

-Read the Nurse Fern guide to becoming a Clinical Documentation Integrity Nurse here.
+Read the Nurse Fern guide to becoming a remote Clinical Documentation Integrity Nurse here.

 #10 Freelance Content Writing Nurse